Your Art Matters

 The energy of care and acceptance that welled up in the gallery was palpable and there was not a dry adult eye in the room.

 “The teacher thanked me for my exhibit,” Ellis said.

 “Then she explained that they cannot talk about topics like this in the classroom but my show gave them the opportunity to discuss it.”

 (Ellis, her community, and those pocket-sized goddesses ended up raising over $1700 for the shelter the boy had stayed at.)

 “That day I got to feel what a profound honor it is to be an artist,” Ellis said.
-“My defense became minor compared to the moment I was able to witness with that circle of sixth graders.
-As artists we are given this platform to talk about subjects that may be difficult for others to voice, subjects that need more light shed on them.”
+“My defense became minor compared to the moment I was able to witness with that circle of sixth graders.”

 But if we negotiate the bridge of that tension, and stay upright long enough to make the art that our spirit insists on producing, despite our fear of disapproval, we are often richly rewarded.

 Rewarded with the knowledge we’ve given voice to those who are having a hard time speaking.

 Rewarded that we may have made it easier for even one little person, to deal with what has happened to them.

 That’s a whopper of a reason why our art matters.